top of page

 Mildred B. West

 With unparalleled drive and dedication, Millie West (b.1934) built a legacy for all future collegiate champions.
-Arriving at the College of William & Mary in 1959, West rose from instructor to full professor, compiled a 208-28-2 record as tennis coach, and skillfully guided the athletics program through the turbulent years of Title IX.
+Arriving at the College of William & Mary in 1959, West rose from instructor to full professor, compiling a 208-28-2 record as tennis coach, and skillfully guiding the athletics program through the turbulent years of Title IX.
 During her 17-year tenure as women’s athletic director the program budget increased from $19,000 to more than $1 million.

 A tireless advocate for women’s tennis, West was honored with the USTA’s Special Merit Award in 1986.
 She chaired the Wightman Cup matches in the United States throughout the 1980s, featuring such greats as Martina Navratilova and Virginia Wade.
 Fulfilling a long-held dream, West crowned her career by spearheading construction of the McCormack-Nagelsen Tennis Center and securing a permanent home for the ITA Women’s Collegiate Tennis Hall of Fame.